VisualNeuroscience-UH/CxSystem/docs/modelnet_tutorial.rst

 	row_type,idx,number_of_neurons,neuron_type,layer_idx
 	G,1,46,SS,2

 Currently PC cells are the only multi-compartmental neurons that could possibly cover more than one layer.
 In this case, the layer index should be defined as a list where the first element defines the soma location and the second element defines the farthest apical dendrite compartment.
-In the following example, a PC group of 55 neurons is defined in which the basal dendrites, soma and proximal apical dendrite is located in layer 6 and the apical dendrites covers layer layer 5 to 2:
+In the following example, a PC group of 55 neurons is defined in which the basal dendrites, soma and proximal apical dendrite is located in layer 6 and the apical dendrites covers layer 5 to 2:

 ::